 Wells Fargo Paying $3 Billion To Settle U.S. Case Over Fraudulent Customer Accounts

-Wells Fargo has agreed to pay $3 billion to settle charges that the bank engaged in fraudulent sales practices for more than decade.
+Wells Fargo has agreed to pay $3 billion to settle charges that the bank engaged in fraudulent sales practices for more than a decade.

 The company acknowledged collecting millions of dollars in fees for bank accounts, debit cards and other products that customers neither asked for nor needed.
 The illegal practices were carried out by thousands of Wells Fargo employees in order to meet unrealistic sales targets.